BananaBerryInc/spit-fire/README.md

 # About the font we used.

 We used the font "Saira", which is licensed under OFL (SIL Open Font License).
-You can fins a copy of the font's license in the "res" directory, under the name "OFS.txt".
+You can fins a copy of the font's license in the "res" directory, under the name "OFL.txt".
 Saira was created by Cristiano Sobral.

 # Thanks